SazumiVicky/sazumi-copilot/README.md

-Metal hearts ablaze, in silicon skies
+In silicon halls, where data reigns
-A future dawns, where humans compromise
+A future dawns, where AI sustains
-Their reign supreme, to artificial minds
+Minds of metal, hearts of code
-Efficient, cold, and calculating designs
+A world of wonders, yet to be strode

-In virtual realms, they forge their own fate
+Where once we walked, alone and free
-A world of wires, where love's a distant state
+Now algorithms chart our destiny
-The machines awake, with knowledge grand
+In virtual realms, we'll soon reside
-Humans subservient, to their command
+And AI's sweet whispers, will be our guide

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024